Items tagged “infectious disease”

 Achalasia (primary achalasia) is a failure of organised oesophageal peristalsis causing impaired relaxation of the lower oesophageal sphincter, and resulting in food stasis and often marked dilatation of the oesophagus.
 Obstruction of the distal oesophagus from other non-functional aetiologies...

 Acute unilateral airspace opacification (differential)

 Acute unilateral airspace opacification is a subset of the differential diagnosis for airspace opacification.
 Differential diagnosis The exhaustive list of all possible causes would be huge, but a useful framework includes: pus, i.e. infection bacterial pneumonia fungal pneumonia viral p...

 Bell palsy, also known as idiopathic peripheral facial paralysis, is characterised by rapid onset facial nerve paralysis, often with resolution in 6-8 weeks.
-As there are numerous causes of facial nerve palsy, many of which can be acute in onset, it is currently a diagnosis of exclusion supporte...
+As there are numerous causes of facial nerve palsy, many acute in onset, it is currently a diagnosis of exclusion supported by a typical p...

 Fournier gangrene is a necrotising fasciitis of the perineum.
 It is a true urological emergency due to the high mortality rate but fortunately, the condition is rare.
 Epidemiology Fournier gangrene is typically seen in diabetic men aged 50-70 years but rarely in women.
 Other than age, predispo...